African Music Machine

 The African Music Machine was a Shreveport funk band, led by Louis Villery, playing in the 1970s.
-It issued several singles which became collector's items.
+They released several singles which became collector's items.
 A compilation album Black Water Gold was issued in 2000.
-The band was re-formed by Villery in 2001, and issued an album on the Singular label.
+The band was re-formed by Villery in 2001, and released an album on the Singular label.

 They play mellow beats incorporating traditional African and Caribbean sounds.